 The court must grant an application for a bankruptcy restrictions order1 if it thinks it appropriate having regard to the conduct of the bankrupt, whether before or after the making of the bankruptcy order2.
 The court must, in particular, take into account any of the following kinds of behaviour on the part of the bankrupt:

-(1) failing to keep records which account for a loss of property by the bankrupt, or by a business carried on by him, where the loss occurred in the period beginning two years before the making of the bankruptcy application or (as the case
+(1) failing to keep records which account for a loss of property by the bankrupt, or by a business carried on by him, where the loss occurred in the period beginning two years before

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.